 When I moved to Seattle from the midwest, it was a difficult transition.
 I traded in long, open horizons of the Midwest for the urban cityscape of downtown Seattle.
-Since I was, by choice, living without a car in Seattle I didn’t have the option to simply drive to the nearest open horizon, instead, I became a recreational rider of Washington State Ferries.
+Since I was, by choice, living without a car in Seattle I didn’t have the option to drive to the nearest open horizon when I missed home.
+Instead, I became a recreational rider of Washington State Ferries.

-When I needed time to think or wide-open spaces to soothe my soul, I’d walk the 6 blocks from my apartment to the downtown Seattle ferry terminal and board a very bound for Bainbridge Island or Bremerton- where I could get a 30 or 60-minute trip, respectively, each way to clear my head.
+When I needed time to think or wide-open spaces, I’d walk 6 blocks to the downtown Seattle ferry terminal and board a ferry bound for Bainbridge Island or Bremerton.
+From the terminal, I could get 60 or 120-minutes round trip, respectively, to clear my head.

 What to Do on a Seattle Ferry: